themagicalmammal/howtolinux/README.md

 # How to Pop/Ubuntu?
-###### This is done exclusively on Pop OS 20.10 but this should work on every Ubuntu based Distro's with Gnome/Unity/Budgie DE's.
+###### This is done exclusively on Pop OS 20.10 but this should work on every Ubuntu-based Distros with Gnome/Unity/Budgie DE's.
  These are the set of tweaks I use on my pop os.
-I have 2 PC's one of them is 7th Gen i5 lappy with ssd and other one is a 3rd Gen 6 years old desktop.
-These tweaks are added on the basis of my experience over 5 months using pop on them both.
+I have 2 PC's one of them is 7th Gen i5 lappy with SSD and another one is a 3rd Gen 6 years old desktop.
+These tweaks are added based on my experience over 5 months using pop on them both.

 ## 1 Installation
- While doing a install there are certain things you need to know if you want a faster boot.
-On my lappy I select a clean install and let the interface do its job.
-While on my desktop I select advanced partition, now there is a reason for that.
+ While doing an install there are certain things you need to know if you want a faster boot.
+On my lappy, I select a clean install and let the interface do its job.
+While on my desktop I select an advanced partition, now there is a reason for that.
 If I select clean install it creates extra partitions one is for recovery which I never use.
-Also if you keep these extra partitions every time you boot systemd mounts them which make the boot slow.
+Also if you keep these extra partitions every time your boot system mounts them which makes the boot slow.

- So create these 3 partitions :-
+ To create these 3 partitions:-
- - 512 mb for EFI boot
+ - 512 MB for EFI boot
- - 4096/6144/8192 for linux-swap (If you want)
+ - 4096/6144/8192 for Linux-swap (If you want)
  - Remaining for EXT4 system

 #### Q. Should I use Brtfs or Ext4?
 **Ans.** Depends, Now brtfs is starting to become a trend since Fedora adopted it and it now ships with Fedora 33.
 Also, I have started to use this on my lappy but not my desktop.
 Now there is a reason for that, initial benchmarks show that brtfs is slower than ext4 though brtfs has more advanced features than ext4.
-So In my opinion if you have a older pc go for ext4 but if you have a newer one you can go for brtfs.
+So In my opinion, if you have an older pc go for ext4 but if you have a newer one you can go for brtfs.

 - [Reference to Fedora Trend](https://www.phoronix.com/scan.php?page=news_item&px=Fedora-33-Released)
 - [Reference to Benchmarks b/w File Systems](https://www.unixmen.com/review-ext4-vs-btrfs-vs-xfs/)
 - [Reference for How to brtfs on Pop os](https://mutschler.eu/linux/install-guides/pop-os-btrfs/)

 ## 2. Post Installation
- There is some basic things you need to do after its installation.
+ There are some basic things you need to do after installation.

  - **Update your System** <br />
  *Get latest updates via terminal or pop shop.* <br />